FIT - Finding Independent Track

 FIT “Finding Independent Track” is a new innovative program by UCSF in collaboration with the Golden Gate Area Council designed for high school jumiors and seniors who are seeking an intellectually challenging program.
 This three week program spends the first week covering general required topics including statistics, public speaking, and scholarship; the second week, will focus on instructor subject presentations for the track selected; and the third week will connect all the subjects together and apply an interdisciplinary approach to solve various problems and present solutions in a written report as well an oral presentation to the group.

 FIT provides a college flavor of a Finding Independent Track for you.
 In this intellectually rigorous interdisciplinary program, overarching problems will be solved through real-life case studies.
 Solutions will be developed using a) contextualization, b) critical thinking and c) student-teacher interactive approaches.
-These approaches are indicators of Socratic pedagogy, and will encourage learning at individual and group levels within the following tracks:
+These approaches are indicators of Socratic pedagogy, and will encourage learning at individual and group levels.

-The central philosophy of FIT is to encourage an early-stage interdisciplinary mindset in high school students through awareness, real-time reflection, and contextualization of self.
-FIT nurtures self-awareness through interactive learning, facilitated by peer-peer and student-instructor thoughtful discussions in a Socratic style, all of which are used as tools to solve complex problems within the realm of our current circumstances.
+Finding Independent Track (F.I.T.) encourages the need for an early-stage interdisciplinary mindset in high school students through awareness, real-time reflection, and contextualization of self.
+F.I.T. nurtures self-awareness through interactive learning, facilitated by peer-peer and student-instructor thoughtful discussions in a Socratic style, all of which are used as tools to solve complex problems within the realm of our current circumstances.
 Predictive models are built through critical analyses of data extracted from various sources including the Economist, National Geographic, Nature and Science magazines.
-FIT is a rapid and an intense adaptive learning program.
-FIT encourages the participants to perform in-depth research, and thereby generate an awareness about the interconnectedness between three main topics: The Earth, The Human, and The Social and Political constructs.
+F.I.T. is a rapid and an intense adaptive learning program.
+F.I.T. encourages the participants to perform in-depth research, and thereby generate awareness about the interconnectedness between three main topics: The Earth, The Human, and The Social and Political constructs.

-Here are a few “snippets” from FIT-2020 graduates about the program:
+A few "snippets" from F.I.T. graduates about the program:

 Sunita Ho is a professor at University of California San Francisco (UCSF).
 She primarily directs a program in biomineralization studies (PiBiomS) and works on biominerals that form on earth and in the human body.
 This federally funded interdisciplinary program constitutes anyone interested in learning by exploring and discovering how and why minerals aggregate in human tissues in unwanted locations.
 As a bioengineer, inter-professional collaboration with clinicians in both Schools of Dentistry and Medicine at UCSF allows her to “engineer” novel solutions to complex problems specific to the human body.
 What motivates Sunita is to learn by exercising her curiosity, and discover by exploring side-by-side with her fellow colleagues, students, clinicians and scientists alike. (firstname.lastname@example.org).